kylrth/slurm_gen/README.md

        std_dev#0.5|
 ```

-We can see the samples for the "noisy_sine" dataset divided by the sets parameters given.
+We can see the samples for the "noisy_sine" dataset divided into sets by the parameters given.

 If we want to move some of those samples into a group labeled "train", we can do so like this: